-THE PROJECT’s HISTORY
+THE PROJECT’S HISTORY

-St Jude’s Grade II listed church building was built in 1875 to provide a place of worship and to meet the changing needs of a rapidly developing Plymouth population.
-It has served the local congregation well for around 145 years as a church, but it is limited in its ability to serve current and future generations for anything other than Sunday worship.
-Our Halls are also now fully utilised in our community connections.
-We are keen to work with and for our local community, but our buildings restrict us so much now.
-A pilot project in partnership with our local GP’s, Councillors, Housing Association etc – St Jude’s Community Hub Cafe – is thriving, quickly showing there is a need, but it is limited in its scope and is rapidly running out of space – it is just a foretaste of partnership that can be available if we can fulfil the vision for this project.
+But our Halls were becoming fully utilised in our community connections.
+We remained keen to work with and for our local community, but our buildings restricted us so much.
+That pilot project mentioned above, in partnership with our local GP’s, Councillors, Housing Association etc to help with isolation – St Jude’s Community Hub Cafe – grew quickly showing there was a need, but it was limited in its scope and rapidly running out of space – just a foretaste of partnership that could be available if we could fulfil the vision for this project.

 We hope that, as with the grand stately homes and the history that is told through their various extensions and upgrades when they were living buildings, that folk will see the living history of this wonderful building through its many stages of life as it has served its community from one era, to the next, to the next.
 Its structure is being well preserved.
-The prior designs were very rigorously investigated through heritage groups and the listings process for permissions, as will this new reduced vision.
-The resulting new internal re-arrangement will still honour the past, while presenting a series of flexible spaces for the whole community to be able to use, not just the church congregation.
+The prior designs were very rigorously investigated through heritage groups and the listings process for permissions, as was this new reduced vision.
+The resulting new internal re-arrangement still honours the past, while presenting a series of flexible spaces for the whole community to be able to use, not just the church congregation.

-CURRENT FACILITIES
+PRIOR FACILITIES

 MAJOR RENOVATION